vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/06_Index.md

 Index
 aupāsana fire, 134; substitute for house- holder at, 149 Aurva, 153
-Authorship of Stridharmapaddhati, 10- 13; Raghavan on, 10-11; Sastri on, 11; Vora on, 11
+Authorship of Strī-dharma-paddhati, 10- 13; Raghavan on, 10-11; Sastri on, 11; Vora on, 11
 avaranna ('inferior food'), 145
 Bābāji Bhosle, 13
 bali offerings, evening, 235